 As Chase and I were in line to check in, we turned around to see another brother in Christ who quickly completed our new friend group.
 We comforted, encouraged, prayed with, and supported one another!

 “TLGSTHP TLBHPWP Ps 29:11” was written on my hand.
 As I am sure it looked like another language or secret code (lol), Ethan asked what the letters stood for.
-I was then able to share Psalms 29:11, a verse I was clinging onto, with him.
-It says: “The Lord gives strength to his people; the Lord blesses his people with peace.”
+I was then able to share Psalm 29:11, a verse I was clinging onto, with him.
+It says “The Lord gives strength to his people; the Lord blesses his people with peace.”

 We all checked in, received our room assignments and times, grabbed a bottle of juice or cup of coffee, and found our own little bench/backless couch to sit on.

 For about two hours, we just sat there and bonded.
 We had just met each other for the first time, but our spirits connected on a level created and understood by God Almighty.
 He knew each of us individually, and worked in miraculous ways to intersect our paths.
 Chase, Ethan, and I truly felt God’s love as our “family reunion” took place.
 We each walked into the library physically by ourselves, but walked out as a strand of three cords that was not easily broken.
 (Ecclesiastes 4:12)

 Chase and I were assigned rooms inside the Demoss building, while Ethan was assigned a room in the library.
 Before we headed into two different directions, we all took turns praying together and exchanged phone numbers to stay connected throughout the day.